-The gate drivers are design to provide a 2A source and sink peak current (Bottom gate driver can sink 4A).
-An adaptive non-overlap circuit monitors the voltage on the GATEH and GATEL pins to prevent MOSFET shoot-through current and minimizing body diode conduction.
-The non-overlap latch is added to eliminate erroneous triggering caused by the switching noise.
-A fault condition is communicated to the phase IC via the control IC's error amplifier without an additional dedicated signal line.
-The error amplifier's output is driven low in response to any fault condition detected by the controller, such as VCCL under voltage or output overload, disabling the phase IC and activating Body BrakingTM.
-The IR3508Z Body BrakingTM comparator detects the low signal at the EAIN and drives the bottom gate output low.
-This tri-state operation prevents negative inductor current and negative output voltage during power-down.
+The gate drivers can deliver up to 2A peak current (4A sink current for bottom driver).
+An adaptive non-overlap circuit monitors the voltage on the GATEH and GATEL pins to prevent MOSFET shoot-through current while minimizing body diode conduction.
+The non-overlap latch is added to eliminate the error triggering caused by the switching noise.
+An enable signal is provided by the control IC to the phase IC without the addition of a dedicated signal line.
+The error amplifier output of the control IC drives low in response to any fault condition such as VCCL under voltage or output overload.